About This Listing

 - Track lighting in main living area

-- 2 battery powered lanterns for use when you have the generator off, but bring flashlights too for navigating night tours and jungle treks
+- Battery powered lanterns for use when you don't want to run the generator for lights

 - Daily, bi-daily, weekly, bi-weekly maid service if desired, using on-site cash payment